rpomponio/neuroHarmonize/README.rst

     >>> pip install git+https://github.com/statsmodels/statsmodels

-2. Download the zipped repository on GitHub: https://github.com/rpomponio/neuroHarmonize
+**2. Download the zipped repository on GitHub:** https://github.com/rpomponio/neuroHarmonize

-3. Unzip the download.
+**3. Unzip the download.**

 Navigate to the directory neuroHarmonize-master/ which is probably in your downloads folder.
 Open a terminal and run:

     >>> pip install .